rouge-ruby/rouge/README.md

 ### Jekyll

 **NOTE**: If you're using GitHub Pages, you're stuck with [version 2.2.1][ghp-versions] of Rouge.
-Although GitHub Page uses an up to date version of Jekyll, it locks the version of Rouge.
+Although GitHub Pages uses an up to date version of Jekyll, it locks the version of Rouge.
 There is [an open issue][ghp-issue] to upgrade this to a more current release.